harshsharma22/HelloWorld/README.md

 ## Steps followed

-1:- created  a github respository\
+1:- Created  a github respository\
-2:- created a basic app to return Hello World\
+2:- Created a basic app to return Hello World\
-3:- setup github action to deploy app to kubernetes\
+3:- Setup github action to deploy app to kubernetes\
-4:- create k3s  cluster\
+4:- Create k3s  cluster\
-5:- copy kubeconfig file to base 64  format
+5:- Copy kubeconfig file to base 64  format

 ## Components Used